bdpedigo/networks-course/docs/slides/welcome.md

 ---
 # Mini-assignment
-- Need to make a pull request to this class's repository on GitHub: []()
+- Need to make a pull request to this class's repository on GitHub
 - Due Jan 5th at 11:59pm
+- Description of the mini-assignment is [here](https://bdpedigo.github.io/networks-course/mini_assignment.html) (and on sidebar for course website).

 ---
 # Final projects